joonblee/hw7_validation/README.md

 ### Optionals

+#### Latex
-# Latex - rivet-mkhtml necessitates latex.
+`rivet-mkhtml` necessitates latex.
 Latex is quite large so I recommend to make plots outside the singularity.
 However, if you need to run it under singularity, follow below instructions

 ```
 cd $WD/.local/src